- Status: Available for Adoption (adoption info)

 Jack was originally adopted from a local shelter, who had labeled him as a Great Pyrenees mix.
 Once we saw him, we were pretty sure that Jack is an Akbash, not a Great Pyrenees.
 Maybe an Akbash/Pyrenees mix, but definitely enough Akbash to influence his behavior.

 So far, Jack has proven to be reliable around goats/kids, longhorns, and chickens.
 But keep in mind, our chickens have their own fenced yard, so our LGDs live in close proximity to the chickens, but the chickens don't free-range in our pasture.
-We have taken Jack into the chicken yard several times over the last two months, and he's much more interested in playing in their water than he is in the chickens.
+We have taken Jack into the chicken yard many times over the last few months, and he's much more interested in playing in their water than he is in the chickens.
 Jack gets along well with other dogs, but he does seem to be a bit suspicious when I bring a new dog into the pasture.
 That's an acceptable response for us, because we don't want him to allow just any strange dog around the livestock.
 If you're interested in meeting Jack, please complete our online application.